grandrea/Alphafold-analysis/README.md

 # Alphafold-analysis

+Generate statistics plots for AlphaFold2 and AlphaFold3 protein multimer runs.

 Requires numpy, seaborn, pandas,  matplotlib, biopython.
 It may require jax to unpack .pkl files produced by some versions of AlphaFold2.
 Pymol is optional and used by make_structure_figure.pml.

 Collection of scripts to survey a directory of alphafold2 multimer and alphafold3 runs.
 For alphafold3, download the run from alphafold server.
 Only protein-protein runs are supported for alphafold3.
 Currently, the wrapper scripts only work with alphafold2.